Zodiase/meteor-build-json/README.md

 > can import other files from the package source directory, even if those files have not been added using the `api.addFiles` function.

-But that's now true if `client.js` looks like:
+But that's not true if `client.js` looks like:

 ```JavaScript
 // client.js